 The downed helicopter had been trying to "extract the soldiers" Tuesday when it went into the mountains near Asadabad, close to the Pakistani border, O'Hara said.

 The Taliban claim to have kidnapped one of the men came from purported spokesman Mullah Latif Hakimi.
 "One high-ranking American has been captured in fighting in the same area as the helicopter went down," he told The Associated Press.
 "I won't give you any more details now."

 Reacting to the claim, O'Hara said, "We have no proof or evidence indicating anything other than the soldiers are missing."

-Hakimi, who also claimed that the insurgents shot down the helicopter, often calls news organizations to take responsibility for attacks, often with information that proves exaggerated or untrue.
-His exact tie to the Taliban (search) leadership is not clear.
+Hakimi, who also claimed insurgents shot down the helicopter, often calls news organizations to take responsibility for attacks, and the information frequently proves exaggerated or untrue.
+His exact tie to the Taliban leadership is unclear.